 Hello, thanks for visiting my tiny corner of the web.
-You'll find lots of examples of my work as a writer, maker and general research magpie on this site.
+You can find lots of examples of my work as a writer and maker on the links above and more about me below.

 Fairy tales & folklore, natural history, and the woods, moorlands, and post-industrial towns of North-West England all inspire my work.